471. Auditor's right to information from overseas subsidiary undertakings

 (d) any person who fell within subsection (2)(b) or (c) at a time to which the information or explanations relates or relate.

-(3) If so required, the parent LLP must take all such steps as are reasonably open to it to obtain the information or explanations from the person concerned.
+(3) If so required, the parent company must take all such steps as are reasonably open to it to obtain the information or explanations from the person concerned.

 (4) Nothing in this section compels a person to disclose information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.